Browse Designs

 He adds 'From hence, according to the ancients, are seen the Pillars of Hercules, and the island of Herculea not far distant.'

 "Polwhele says, that undoubtedly these places are to be considered as flourishing towns before the Romans arrived ....
 There are some towns in the North of Devon, which doubtless existed in very early times, connected by Roman ways, such as Hartland, the Artavia of Richard, where the high northern road is supposed to terminate."
-(Trans #2).
+(Devonshire Trans #2).

 The identification of 'Artavia' or 'Mostavia' with Hartland is accepted by most modern scholars.